Samadhi (1972 film): Soundtrack

 "Kaanta Laga" is the most popular song from the film, and was remixed by T-Series album DJ Doll with an accompanying music video starring Shefali Jariwala.

 All lyrics are penned by Majrooh Sultanpuri.

+Remakes

+The film was remade in Bangladesh as Badshah in 1975, directed by Akbar Kabir Pintu.
+It stars Kamrul Alam Khan Khasru in double role as father and son, along with Shabana and Nuton as their love interests.
+It was also remade in Telugu as Nindu Manishi in 1978.